carlosyanez/auspol/README.md

 ## How to use.

-This package provides a series of functions to access the data as published by the AEC, as well as convinience functions to retrieve summaries and produce standard plots.
+This package provides a series of functions to access the data as published by the AEC, as well as convenience functions to retrieve summaries and produce standard plots.
 For reference on how to check the [articles](articles/index.html).

 ## Issues? bugs?
 Ideas?

-If you find something that is not quite right, please post an issue.
-If you have any ideas,requests, or if you want to contribute, [please let me know](https://twitter.com/messages/25712933-3805104374?recipient_id=25712933&text=Hello%20world)!
+If you find something that is not quite right, please post an issue.f you have any ideas, or requests, or if you want to contribute, [please let me know](https://twitter.com/messages/25712933-3805104374?recipient_id=25712933&text=Hello%20world)!

 ## To Do